cosmos/ibc/spec/client/ics-028-wasm-client/README.md

 ### Client initialisation

-WASM client initialisation requires a (subjectively chosen) latest consensus state interpretable by the target WASM Client Code. `wasmCodeId` field is unique identifier for `WASM Client Code`, and `initializationData` refers to opaque data required for initialization of the particular client managed by that WASM Client Code.
+Wasm client initialisation requires a (subjectively chosen) latest consensus state interpretable by the target Wasm Client Code. `wasmCodeId` field is unique identifier for `Wasm Client Code`, and `initializationData` refers to opaque data required for initialization of the particular client managed by that Wasm Client Code.

 ```typescript
 function initialise(